-Attorney Regulation Counsel is responsible for handling complaints against state court magistrates.
 These matters are reviewed pursuant to the Rules of Professional Conduct as well as the Canons of Judicial Conduct.
-In 2022, there were 128 requests for investigation filed against magistrates.
-One hundred twenty-seven requests were dismissed at the intake stage, and one matter was pending at year-end.
+In 2023, there were 157 requests for investigation filed against magistrates.
+One hundred fifty-eight requests were dismissed at the intake stage, which included one that carried over from 2022.